zaxor0/zwerchhau/README.md

 ### Intelligence
 This represents your ability to learn and both informal and formal education.
 Half this number and round up, this represents additional skills you receive advantage on.
 You may also choose to use one of these points on additional languages, instead of skills.

+### Charisma
+There are no points assigned to charisma.
+As a role playing game, dialogue is considered a core feature; as such, reducing social interactions to points or rolls limits experience of play in regards to this "core" feature.

+This system assumes that a player's character should be however charismatic they want them to be.
+That does not mean they can charm their way into anything, but any attempt to do so better serves gameplay with thoughtful and engaging dialogue.

+What is a successful charismatic action then?
+This ultimately should be up to the DM, who should have some concept of what a given NPC might find convincing or not.
+If a check is needed, simply roll "behind the scenes" based on a standard check.
+If a player has relevant skills, diplomacy, lying, or is knowledgeable on the topic at hand, consider giving them advantage.

 ### Hit points
 All players have 6 hit points, this does not increase with leveling.
 Often the rules refer to damage to flesh, this is damage to your hit points--as opposed to damage to your constitution.